 “My anger is hot against the shepherds, and I will punish the leaders; for the LORD of hosts cares for his flock, the house of Judah, and will make them like his majestic steed in battle.
 (Zechariah 10:3, ESV)

-God loves his sheep and will deal with bad shepherds who lead them astray or neglect them.
-We can take comfort that those attempting to leading God s people astray will be judged.
+God loves His sheep and will deal with bad shepherds who lead them astray or neglect them.
+We can take comfort that those attempting to lead God’s people astray will be judged.